carlobar/simple_pomodoro/README.md

 ## Requirements

-The script uses the following packages: `fortunes`, `fortune-anarchism`, `fortune-bofh-excuses`, and `zenity`.
+The script uses the following packages: `fortunes`, `fortune-anarchism`, `fortunes-bofh-excuses`, and `zenity`.
 The following command can be used to install them

 ```
-$ sudo apt-get install fortunes fortune-anarchism fortune-bofh-excuses zenity
+$ sudo apt-get install fortunes fortune-anarchism fortunes-bofh-excuses zenity
 ```